Irving Falú

-Irving Falú (born June 6, 1983) is a Puerto Rican professional baseball infielder.
+Irving Falú (born June 6, 1983) is a Puerto Rican former professional baseball infielder.
 He played in Major League Baseball (MLB) for the Kansas City Royals, Milwaukee Brewers, and San Diego Padres from 2012 to 2014.

 Career

 Kansas City Royals

 After playing college baseball at Indian Hills Community College in Iowa, the Kansas City Royals selected Falú in the 21st round of the 2003 MLB draft.
 He was called up to the major league level for the first time on May 3, 2012.
 He made his debut on May 6 against the New York Yankees at shortstop, and hit a triple in his first major league at-bat, as well as a base hit with his second at bat.
 He was released by the Royals on November 25, 2013.

 Milwaukee Brewers

 Falú signed a minor league deal with the Milwaukee Brewers on December 4, 2013.

 San Diego Padres

 Falu was claimed off waivers by the San Diego Padres on June 26, 2014.